 Other Emmys she's won were for reports entitled "Foster Care Nightmare" about a family ripped apart by the Clark County Foster Care System; for her series of "You Paid For It" investigations into school spending; for her investigation into allegations of deceptive trade practices at the auto repair chain Tire Works; for her story on fire guards who were paid to watch portable school classrooms in case they caught on fire; and for an emotional story chronicling how the death of 58-year-old Jimmy Comito showcased the failure of our valley's medical system to provide critical care.

-She's been investigating Las Vegas for 20 years and her stories have changed lives, laws and taught lessons to those who would do wrong.
+She's been investigating Las Vegas for 23 years and her stories have changed lives, laws and taught lessons to those who would do wrong.
 Her recent focus on Nevada's Guardianship system resulted in the state Supreme Court creating a review panel to initiate a state-wide overhaul of a corrupt court process that victimizes the very vulnerable people it's supposed to protect.
+Her coverage changed state law and served as the basis for a national report on HBO's "Last Week Tonight" with John Oliver.

 She even got the El Rancho torn down, a Las Vegas landmark-turned-eyesore that was secretly being used as a front for a world-wide investment scam right under the noses of county regulators.